liferay/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/01-option-templates.markdown

 box.

 -*Radio:* This field type displays option values with a radio button next to each.
-Since radio buttons cannot be deselected, this field type is best suited for options where a selection is required.
+Since radio buttons cannot be deselected, this field type should be be used for options where a selection is not required.

 -*Date:* This field type prompts buyers to select a specific date--applicable for services, deliveries, and the like.
 It does not take option values.